King County Northeast Recycling & Transfer Station (NERTS)

 King County plans to close the existing Houghton Transfer Station and build a larger, easy-to-use facility with more recycling options.
 The new transfer station will be a modern, enclosed facility that meets the latest environmental standards.

 Visit King County's Northeast Recycling and Transfer Station Project website to learn more about the goals of the Northeast Recycling and Transfer Station project, take a virtual transfer station tour, sign up for news updates, and more.

 Sites Under Consideration

-King County has identified three sites within the Northeast County service area to study in an environmental review process, Environmental Impact Statement (EIS), under the State Environmental Policy Act (SEPA).
+King County has identified two sites within the Northeast County service area to study in an environmental review process, Environmental Impact Statement (EIS), under the State Environmental Policy Act (SEPA).
 The sites are:

 - 11724 NE 60th Street, Kirkland 98033 (PDF): Current location of Houghton Recycling and Transfer Station just north of Bridle Trails State Park

 Each potential site has its own unique advantages and drawbacks.
 Many factors will go into choosing the future home of the Northeast Recycling and Transfer Station, which is why King County will continue to look for input from residents, businesses, and community groups in the service area as the process continues.

 Proposed Woodinville Site

 One site proposed by King County is a cluster of parcels located within the City of Woodinville along the 15000 block of Woodinville-Redmond Road in the south Valley Industrial District (about halfway between Downtown and the Tourist District).
 This site is currently home to several longtime local businesses and known critical areas.

 This site, located to the far North of the service area and of suitable size and shape, poses several challenges of disproportionate impact to Woodinville residents and businesses.

 Challenge 1: Traffic Impact